hicsail/intact-backend/README.md

 View OpenAPI/Swagger docs: go to http://localhost:8000/docs

+View admin page: go to http://localhost:8000/admin

 ## Or run a local compose stack

-`docker compose up` and go to http://localhost:8000/docs
+`docker compose up` and go to http://localhost:1333/docs (OpenAPI) or http://localhost:1333/admin (admin page)

 # Workflow

+The INTACT backend interacts with two entities: (1) researchers/administrators who are running the study, and (2) study participants.
+Admins interact with the backend through the admin page `/admin`; study participants interact with the *front*-end, and the front-end interacts with a single endpoint, POST /tests/.

+Neither admins nor study participants authenticate to the server.
+Admins submit an admin password (see/configure `ADMIN_PASSWORD` above) via HTML form/POST request; study participants pass a `study_id` (*not* a `participant_id` - each `participant_id` is linked to one or more *baseline* or *follow-up* studies) via URL.

+Admin-facing instructions can be found by loading `/admin`.
+The following is an outline of the expected general sequence of events.

-### 1. Generate a list of participant IDs (not using the server)
+### 1. Admin generates a list of participant IDs (not using the server)

 The participant IDs must be alphanumeric.
-You can list them in a .txt or .csv file as a newline-separated list.
+They can be listed in a .txt or .csv file as a newline-separated list.
 Here is an example of a possible participant ID list.

 ```